hassanzohdy/mongez-react-atom/README.md

 ## This can be a replacement for Redux

-Redux is a powerful state management tool, the purpose of this package is to use a simple state management which provides a good performance with large applications.
+Redux is a powerful state management tool, the purpose of this package is to use a simple state management that provides a good performance with large applications.

 ## Features